NEW: Hospitals are overflowing with wounded, an official says

-(CNN) -- A series of explosions at an ammunition depot killed 123 people and wounded about 2,000 more in Brazzaville, the capital of Africa's Republic of Congo, Congolese officials said.
+A series of explosions at an ammunition depot killed 200 people and wounded about 2,000 more in Brazzaville, the capital of Africa’s Republic of Congo, Congolese officials said Monday.

 The explosions occurred shortly after 8 a.m.
 Sunday (2 a.m.
 ET) when a fire at the depot set off a cache of tank shells, said Betu Bangana, director of protocol for President Denis Sassou-Nguesso.
-Bangana said 123 people had been confirmed dead by Sunday evening, and many bodies may be "unfindable."
+Bangana said at least 200 people had been confirmed dead by Monday morning, and many bodies may be “unfindable.”

 Ministry of Information press attache Bruno Impene said hospitals were overflowing, with the wounded lying in the corridors.
 The blasts destroyed numerous homes in the neighborhoods surrounding the installation, Bangana said.